-As of December 31, 2023, the Company had in effect 13 interest rate derivatives, all of which were interest rate swaps, related to 13 outstanding mortgage loans with an aggregate \$29,650,000 notional amount maturing between 2024 and 2026 (weighted average remaining term to maturity of 1.2 years).
+As of December 31, 2024, the Company had in effect eight interest rate derivatives, all of which were interest rate swaps, related to eight outstanding mortgage loans with an aggregate \$13,923,000 notional amount maturing between 2025 and 2026 (weighted average remaining term to maturity of approximately one year).
 These interest rate swaps, all of which were designated as cash flow hedges, converted SOFR based variable rate mortgages to fixed annual rate mortgages.
-The interest rates range from 3.22% to 4.55% with a weighted average interest rate of 3.88% at December 31, 2023.
+The interest rates range from 3.24% to 4.34% with a weighted average interest rate of 4.04% at December 31, 2024.

 Fair values are approximated using widely accepted valuation techniques including discounted cash flow analysis on the expected cash flows of the derivatives.
 This analysis reflects the contractual terms of the derivatives, including the period to maturity, and uses observable market-based inputs, including interest rate curves and implied volatilities.
 Although the Company has determined the majority of the inputs used to value its derivatives fall within Level 2 of the fair value hierarchy, the associated credit valuation adjustments use Level 3 inputs, such as estimates of current credit spreads, to evaluate the likelihood of default by the Company and its counterparty.
-As of December 31, 2023, the Company has assessed and determined the impact of the credit valuation adjustments on the overall valuation of its derivative positions is not significant.
+As of December 31, 2024, the Company has assessed and determined the impact of the credit valuation adjustments on the overall valuation of its derivative positions is not significant.
 As a result, the Company determined its derivative valuation is classified in Level 2 of the fair value hierarchy.
 The Company does not currently own any financial instruments that are measured on a recurring basis and that are classified as Level 1 or 3.